Singer songwriter, multi-instrumentalist

 -Tatjana Barr, Simple Moments, Nova Scotia

-After graduating, I spent several years working in Canada and Germany as a singer, actor, writer and director in theatre, film and TV.
+In the 80s she studied Drama and English at U of T and Theatre at York University.
+She spent several years working in Canada and Germany as a singer, actor, writer and director in theatre, film and TV.

 Copy: Monique Schuette